 October Market Update

 We hope that everyone is safe, doing well, and enjoying the change in seasons.
-The days are getting shorter, the weather is becoming brisk, and tree-lined blocks are ablaze with the colors of changing leaves – surefire signs that we are fully immersed in Autumn here in New York City.
+The days are getting shorter, the weather is more brisk, and the quaint, tree-lined city blocks are beginning to display their colorful, autumnal leaves.
 The fall season is typically our second most active season in New York City real estate, as business tends to heat up right before the seasonal slowdown associated with the holidays, and chillier winter temperatures.
 While nothing is ‘typical’ this year, we are expecting a busy October and November, as many of the city’s residents ‘get back to business.’